Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 * `[functionName]` - like with top-level functions or members in class scope
 * `[Type.functionName]` where `Type` is a receiver - like with member functions outside class scope

-> Note: the behaviour for links to extension properties is the same as for links to extension functions and while a
-> document will mostly use `function` in text, it could be treated as `function/property`.

 ```kotlin
 fun String.extension() {}